bjeptum/Bright_Events/README.md

 - Users can view who will be attending their event
 - Users can search for events based on event location or event category

-## Guide to running the Flask Application
+## Installation
+The project is not deployed butcan be used locally following the below steps:

     #### Ubuntu Terminal: